zigster64/zig-zag-zoe/README.md

 - Its all written in Zig
 - It uses the excellent http.zig library https://github.com/karlseguin/http.zig
-- Generated docker image = about 300kb
+- Generated docker image = 770Kb (compressed) All it has is the compiled executable (2.5MB), which includes all bundled assets in the single file binary
 - Run stats - uses about 60MB RAM and really low CPU %
 - Its about as simple as doing the same thing in Go, there is really nothing too nasty required in the code.
 - The router, and all the HTML contents is part of the Game object ... the implications of this are that it is possible to create 'web components' using this